 Sister Frances Carmel Regan Award in Philosophy

 Established by the College Class of ’51, during their 50th reunion, in honour of Sister Frances Carmel.
 Sister Frances Carmel was missioned to Mount Saint Vincent College in 1933 and she remained there as a Professor of Philosophy, Registrar, and Dean until 1966.
 She was an outstanding teacher in Philosophy who challenged her students to think deeply and for themselves.
 Awarded annually to an outstanding philosophy student on the recommendation of the philosophy faculty.

 Inaugurated by the Chemistry Department to recognize and to commemorate the years of distinguished service which Sister Mullins gave as a teacher, researcher and administrator at the Mount.
 This financial award and certificate will be presented annually to a full-time returning student in the Bachelor of Science or Bachelor of Science in Applied Human Nutrition program who has demonstrated outstanding performance in CHEM 1011 and 1012 and other entry-level courses.

 Tekarra Lodge Tourism and Hospitality Management Award

 Awarded annually to a student with a strong commitment to pursue a career in the hotel industry.
-This award recognizes a student who has demonstrated exceptional leadership and customer service abilities and is enrolled in the Tourism and Hospitality Management degree program with a co-operative education or practica option.
+This award recognizes a student who has demonstrated exceptional leadership and customer service abilities and is enrolled in the Tourism and Hospitality Management degree program with a co-operative education or work experience term option.
 Preference will be given to students employed by or seeking employment with Tekarra Lodge in Jasper National Park.